piesauce/piesauce.com/_posts/2017-01-01-Style_Transfer1.md

 ![](https://cdn-images-1.medium.com/max/800/0*3nE_Ui6luECL1NG8)

-Image Credits: Jhamtani et al, [Shakespearizing Modern Language Using Copy-Enriched Sequence-to-Sequence Models](https://arxiv.org/pdf/1707.01161.pdf)
+Image Credits: Jhamtani et al., [Shakespearizing Modern Language Using Copy-Enriched Sequence-to-Sequence Models](https://arxiv.org/pdf/1707.01161.pdf)

 **Unsupervised Techniques**

 The difficulty in collecting and annotating parallel data has led to research being focused on unsupervised techniques that work on unpaired source and target style datasets.

 These techniques generally rely on disentangling the content and style of the text in latent space.
-[Fu et al](https://arxiv.org/pdf/1711.06861.pdf) propose two models that perform style transfer based on this separation.
+[Fu et al.](https://arxiv.org/pdf/1711.06861.pdf) propose two models that perform style transfer based on this separation.
 They demonstrate these models on two tasks - The Paper-News Title task which aims to re-write the title of a research paper in the form of a news article title, and the sentiment reversal task, which aims to translate a sentence from positive to negative sentiment.
 These models have formed the base framework for numerous subsequent research papers.

 _Multi-decoder model_: This model uses a modified autoencoder architecture.
 The autoencoder in its original formulation seeks to generate a compressed representation of an input x such that the representation can be used to regenerate the original sequence.